18 March 2026

 Louise lives in Karāpiro, south of Cambridge, with her partner Hamish and her children.
 She enjoys participating in sporting events and has competed in the Round the Lake Relay, the Lake Taupō Cycle Challenge, and the 63.3km challenge—three Taupō-based half marathons in three months.

-In this issue: New Medical School Minister's News In the House Electorate News Upcoming Engagement Opportunities Minister’s News New Waikato Medical School After campaigning relentlessly for...
+In this issue: Minister's News In the House Electorate News Upcoming Engagement Opportunities Minister's News Tourism Contributes Billions The latest International Visitor Survey showed international tourism...